gliderkite/bkup/README.md

     update    Update the destination folder according to its delta with the source folder
 ```

-If you wish to ignore specific files or folder, you can set the `--ignore` flag
+If you wish to ignore specific files or folders, you can set the `--ignore` flag
 of the `update` subcommand.
-If this flag is set every directory (both in source
+If this flag is set, every directory (both in source
+and destination) will be parsed according to its `.gitignore` file (if any), and
-and destination) will be ignored (as if it didn't exist).
+every file and folder that matches the `.gitignore` entries will be ignored (as
+if they didn't exist).

 ```
 cargo run --release -- update -s <source> -d <destination> --ignore